enmanuelduran/enmascript/content/articles/2021-03-20-better-ways-of-tracking-data-in-your-web-application-that-you-may-not-know-of.md

 ## 4.The Ping Attribute, a curious case

-Not many people know about this, but there is an HTML attribute used in anchor tags that is specifically created to help to track information asynchronously in a non-blocking manner.
+Not many people know about this, but there is an HTML attribute used in anchor tags that is specifically created to help track information asynchronously in a non-blocking manner.

-The [Ping attribute](https://html.spec.whatwg.org/multipage/links.html#ping) Allows you to execute a POST request to an URL or list of URLs specified, it sends the word PING as the request payload.
+The [Ping attribute](https://html.spec.whatwg.org/multipage/links.html#ping) allows you to execute a POST request to an URL or list of URLs specified, it sends the word PING as the request payload.
 This property is not supported by all browsers but the fact that [many popular browsers support it](https://html.spec.whatwg.org/multipage/links.html#ping) presents a great advantage.

 It is used in the following way: